lightsighter/Weft/README.md

 Weft requires an installation of the CUDA compiler for generating input PTX files.
 The CUDA toolkit can be downloaded [here](https://developer.nvidia.com/cuda-downloads).
-Weft requires at least CUDA version 5.0 or later.
+Weft requires CUDA version 5.0 or later.

 Weft can be built with a standard C++ compiler.
-We've built Weft with g++ and clang on both Linux and Mac systems.
+Weft has been tested with g++ and clang on both Linux and Mac systems.

 Downloading and Building Weft